mfarle01/comp20-mfarley/README.md

 is really important.It is the backbone of every web page and it is important to know.

 5.I would like to delve deeper into server stuff.
-I found assigment 3 really interesting righting the get and posts routes and I just think there is a lot to learn when it comes to servers.
+I found assigment 3 really interesting writing the get and posts routes and I just think there is a lot to learn when it comes to servers.